pbshgthm/pbsh/content/works/vangogh.md

 SUMMARY   :
 - Challenge  : Apparently we had reached a <b>great height in the</b> atmosphere, for the sky was a dead black, and the stars.
 Apparently we had reached a great height in the atmosphere, for the sky was a dead black.
 Apparently we had reached a great height in the atmosphere.
 - Outcome    : Apparently we had reached a great height in the atmosphere, for the sky was a dead black, and the stars.
 Apparently we had reached.
 Apparently we had reached a great height in the atmosphere.
-- My Role    : Apparently we had reached a great height in the atmosphere, for the sky was a dead black, and the stars.
-Apparently we had reached.
 - Team       : Apparently we had reached a great height in the atmosphere, for the sky was a dead black, and the stars.
 Apparently we had reached.
 FEATURED  : [
 	[https://www.producthunt.com/posts/vangogh,vangogh_assets/producthunt.png],